working bees, event set-ups, & canteen duty

 WORKING BEE OBLIGATIONS

-• All members are required to attend the first working bee of the season, 9am - 1pm (4hrs)
+All members are required to attend first working bee of the season from 9am - 1pm

-• All members are required to assist at one of the Two Day Event preparation working bees, 8:30am - 2:30pm (6hrs)
+All members are required to assist at one of the Two Day Event preparation working bees from 8:30am - 2:30pm

-• Members can choose one other working bee to attend, 9am - 1pm (4hrs)
+Members can choose two other working bees to attend from 9am - 1pm

-We estimate that across the season each family will be asked to invest approximately 14 hours into these various working bees.
+We estimate that across the season each family will be asked to invest approximately 12 hours (single rider) or 16 hours (2+ riders) into these various working bees.

 CANTEEN

-Lastly, each junior Rally night we have the canteen open to serve yummy snacks and dinners for our members, and each family will be required to help in the canteen for a minimum of 3 junior rallies, 5:30pm - 8:30pm.
-In total we estimate each family across the season will invest in canteen assistance approximately 9 hours.
+Each Tuesday rally night we have the canteen open to serve yummy snacks and dinners for our members, each family will be required to help in the canteen for 2 - 3 junior rallies, 5:30pm - 8:30pm.

 summary